richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 # Introduction {#sec-reasons}

 TLS 1.2 {{TLS12}} is in widespread use and can be configured such that it provides good security properties.
 However, this protocol version suffers from several
 deficiencies:

-1. While application layer traffic is always encrypted, most of the handshake messages are not encrypted.
+1. While application layer traffic is always encrypted, most of the handshake messages are not.
 Therefore, the privacy provided is suboptimal.
 This is a protocol issue that cannot be addressed by configuration.

-2. The list of cryptographic primitives specified for the protocol, both in-use primitives and deprecated ones, includes several primitives that were a source for vulnerabilities throughout the years, such as RSA key exchange, CBC cipher suites, and problematic finite-field Diffie-Hellman group negotiation.
+2. The list of cryptographic primitives specified for the protocol, both in-use primitives and deprecated ones, includes several primitives that have been a source for vulnerabilities throughout the years, such as RSA key exchange, CBC cipher suites, and problematic finite-field Diffie-Hellman group negotiation.
-This deficiency may be addressed through proper configuration; however, experience shows that configuration mistakes are common, especially when deploying cryptography.
+These issues could be addressed through proper configuration; however, experience shows that configuration mistakes are common, especially when deploying cryptography.
 See {{sec-considerations}} for elaboration.